nixworks/public/news/2018/03/23/index.md

 ##### 2018 North Korea-United States summit
 ### [New US National Security Advisor John R. Bolton says that President Donald Trump should insist on Libya-styled denuclearization for North Korea. ](/news/2018/03/23/new-us-national-security-advisor-john-r-bolton-says-that-president-donald-trump-should-insist-on-libya-styled-denuclearization-for-north-ko.md)
-_Context: 2018 North Korea-United States summit, John R. Bolton, Libya, North Korea, Trump, US National Security Advisor_
+_Context: 2018 North Korea-United States summit, Donald Trump, John R. Bolton, Libya, North Korea, US National Security Advisor_

 ##### Cyprus dispute
 ### [Turkey calls a statement of European Union support for Greek Cypriots in a dispute over offshore resources "unacceptable".
 Turkey has been using its Navy to prevent exploration by Cypriot vessels. ](/news/2018/03/23/turkey-calls-a-statement-of-european-union-support-for-greek-cypriots-in-a-dispute-over-offshore-resources-unacceptable-turkey-has-been-u.md)